 Even, An audit means a formal examination of an organization’s or an individual’s accounts or financial situation.
-Public accounting firm conduct an audit which provides comfort to an organization’s financial statement.
+Public accounting firms conduct an audit that provides comfort to an organization’s financial statement.
 Let us understand the distinction between a forensic audit and an audit.

 For becoming a forensic auditor one must opt for the CFAP course.
-On completion of the course, the person will be able to do the investigation of forensic audit as an forensic auditor
+On completion of the course, the person will be able to do the investigation of forensic audit as a forensic auditor

 The number of forensic activities and ambiguous financial activities has been increasing all over the world day by day.
-Fraudulent activities exposes business and organizations.
-Forensic auditing is been now established as dynamic and strategic tool in combating corruption and financial crimes and frauds through the investigation and resolving allegations of fraud and embezzlement that are taking place.
+Fraudulent activities expose businesses and organizations.
+Forensic auditing is been now established itself as a dynamic and strategic tool in combating corruption and financial crimes and fraud through the investigation and resolving allegations of fraud and embezzlement that are taking place.
 The definition of forensic audit keeps on changing in response to the growing needs of corporations.
-Simply, it means the use of accounting, auditing and investigative skills to assist in the legal matters.
+Simply, it means the use of accounting, auditing, and investigative skills to assist in legal matters.

 Basics of Audit

-However, any organization can examine and evaluate the financial statements by doing the audit.
-The objective of audit is that the intended user shall get the information regarding the financial statements that are true and fair.
-Even, audit often fail to detect the fraud that is below the materiality level of the auditor’s who are performing the engagement.
+However, any organization can examine and evaluate financial statements by doing an audit.
+The objective of the audit is that the intended user shall get information regarding the financial statements that are true and fair.
+Even, audits often fail to detect fraud that is below the materiality level of the auditors who are performing the engagement.
 “Generally Accepted Auditing Standards” shall follow while doing the audit.

-One of the main difference between both of them is that, the audit gives you the guarantee that the financial statements that have been checked are true and fair and are reasonable and forensic audit helps to analyze and investigate a certain set of transaction that if any fraud has been occurred.
+One of the main differences between both of them is that the audit gives you the guarantee that the financial statements that have been checked are true and fair and are reasonable and a forensic audit helps to analyze and investigate a certain set of transactions if any fraud has occurred.
 Audits may establish a materiality threshold whereas the forensic audit does not have any limitation regarding the threshold.

 A forensic audit is an examination and evaluation of a firm’s or individual’s financial records to derive evidence that can be used in a court of law or legal proceeding.
 This could be in relation to a trial or some form of mediation.
-Certified Fraud Examiner’s conduct most of the forensic audits and forensic examinations.
+Certified Forensic Accounting Professionals (conduct most of the forensic audits and forensic examinations.

-How to determine if you need forensic audit or normal audit ?
+How to determine if you need a forensic audit or a normal audit?

 - Ethical Lapses have occurred